The Least Pygmy Owl is a tiny owl with a rounded head and no ear tufts. It is also known as the East Brazilian Pygmy Owl.

 Breeding: The breeding habits of the Least Pygmy Owl are little known.
 Likely nests in abandoned holes of woodpeckers in tree trunks and larger branches.

 Habitat: Evergreen rainforest and forest edge with a preference for primary forest, in tropical and subtropical climates.
 Ranges from sea-level up to 800m elevation in southeast Brazil, reportedly up to 1000m in other areas.

-Distribution: East Brazil from southeast Bahia south to Santa Catarina, east to Minas Gerais, south Mato Grosso, Paraná and adjacent eastern Paraguay, and perhaps northeast Argentina.
+Distribution: East Brazil from southeast Bahia south to Santa Catarina, west to Minas Gerais, south Mato Grosso, and Paraná.

-Status: Uncertain, found to be locally not rare in region between Rio de Janeiro and Santa Catarina.
+Status: Locally not rare in region between Rio de Janeiro and Santa Catarina.
 Probably threatened by deforestation.
 Listed as 'Least Concern' by Birdlife International.

 Original Description: Wied-Neuwied, Prinzen zu Maximilian.
 1830.
 Beiträge zur Naturgeschichte von Brasilien, 3, p.
 242.